chalatz/tours/pages/info/reviews-comments-content.md

 reviews:
 - year: "2020"
   text: |-
+    Dear Nicholas, Thanks a lot for the lovely tour.
+Myself and children enjoyed it so much.
+Please pass my greetings to Michael he was a very good company.
+Looking forward to touring with you again on my next time I visit Rhodes.<br> Kind Regards, **Deena.
+(5th August) Dubai (AE)**

     Dear all, You are a very Professional company!
 My respect goes to you and the owner.
 Your company is an example for many other companies.
 Right now, I won't be traveling but as soon this is over, I will be visiting and will 100% use your company which has shown professionalism on another level.
 Keep up with this Tremendously Customer Service and stay safe during this difficult time to come. <br> Kind regards, **Samantha Al. (April 8th) Aruba**

     Michael was a fountain of information, sensitive to our needs and had a nice sense of humor.
 We saw gorgeous views of Rhodes.
 We stopped at a traditional restaurant popular with locals for a delicious lunch of Greek salad and other Greek starter specialties.
 Very pleased with the tour.<br>